evillord982/projects/README.md

 ## Goals

-- Get better at coding
+- Get better at coding, and enjoy the process

 ## About

-This repo is a collection of small projects that I’m using to sharpen my programming skills.
+This repo is a collection of small projects that I’m using to sharpen my  skills.

 ## Tech Stack

 Depending on the project, I might use:
-- Python / Java / C / JavaScript / etc.
+- HTML, CSS, Javascript, Next, React
 - Git for version control
-- Whatever tools I’m trying to learn!

-## In Progress

-This is a work in progress — things may be messy, and that’s part of the learning.
+- Gonna learn python

 ##  Notes to Self

 - Don’t be afraid to start small
 - Commit often
-- Comment your code (future me will thank you)
-- Celebrate small wins!
-- get better at version control and git

 ---